Videography Price and Videographer Rates

 With one of the most competitive videography pricing for filming and editing, AD.JUST will adapt to your pricing expectations and provide you with high-quality team.
 On this page, you can obtain Video Production Rate Card, check our Videographer day rates, and request custom quote for video to lock down your video production cost!

-The demand for a professional video makers team in Los Angeles and Orlando is high, as well as a risk to fail this production due to lack of crew expertise.
+The demand for a professional video makers team is high, as well as a risk to fail the project due to lack of film crew expertise.
 Therefore, we want to make you sure we can engage high-class specialists of any kind for a successful production.

-Videographer Rates for Events in Orlando, Los Angeles, Las Vegas.
-Videography rates includes Camera + Videographer prices per day for a footage production (not including post-production, insurance fees, travel expenses).
+Videographer Rate for Events in Los Angeles, Las Vegas, San Diego.
+Videography rate includes Camera + Videographers price per day for footage producing only (not including post-production, insurance fees, travel expenses).